-Written examination: 2 hours 50% of the qualification 100 marks and any one from the following material categories:
+Written examination: 2 hours 50% of the qualification.
+100 marks

-Core content

-- Textiles - Timbers

-The paper consists of two sections.
+Assessment overview

-Section A is assessed on the core content and

-Section B is assessed on the material category students have chosen.
+Section A is assessed on the core content and Section B is assessed on the material category of Graphics (papers and board) Section C - Designing and making principles.

-Textiles or Timbers

-Section C - Designing and making principles.